nextgenusfs/amptk/docs/tutorial.md

 ###UFITS walkthrough

+####Note this just a simulated walkthrough and is not based on the data in the test_data folder.

 ####The basics
 #####What is a FASTA file?
 FASTA format is a widely used format to represent a DNA or protein sequence, the format is very simple in that the header or sequence name is on its own line starting with the `>` character.
 The sequence is in the following line and each new sequence starts with another `>` and a unique header name.